khanhha1005/COCO-Retinanet/README.md

 retinanet.load_state_dict(torch.load(PATH_TO_WEIGHTS))
 ```
 ## Inference
-Using the  , to run the detection of the model
+Using the  inference_model.ipynb , to run the detection of the model